minjong-ha/minjong-ha.github.io/docs/_posts/2022-04-27-Lightweight_Persistence_Centric_System.markdown

 Compared to the costs and efforts of applying non-volatile memory from the volatile-memory, the performance improvement did not look attractive.
 Thus, the companies preferred to increase the memory physically, and the researchers start to study about the "CXL memory" instead.

-However, I read an articles that the researchers in CAMEL lab (KAIST) implemented a integrated persistence centric system with the Intel OptaneDC Persistent Memory.
+However, I read an articles that the researchers in CAMEL lab of KAIST implemented a integrated persistence centric system with the Intel OptaneDC Persistent Memory.

-In this post, I will summarize their contributions, explain their architecture, and evaluate their experiment.
+In this post, I will review their contributions, explain their architecture, and evaluate their experiment.
 Followings are my questions before I read the paper

 * How could they maintain the consistency among the each operations?

-* How could they reduce the overhead coming from amplification?
+* How could they reduce the overhead coming from amplification and consistency?

 * How could they leverage the write performance?

+Actually, those three questions are all connected very close.

 ## 1. Abstract